ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 There are three reasons for this design choice:

 1. Security between facilities.
-The existence and contents of a particular project in one facility must not be visible to the administrators or staff of another facility.
+The existence and contents of a particular order in one facility must not be visible to the administrators or staff of another facility.
 This is a strict requirement for some facilities, and it is easier to implement if the database instance for each facility is separate from one another.